-Heathgrove's volunteering initiatives are run through DIVE (Discovering Initiatives for Volunteering Experience).
-DIVE is a volunteer program designed to expose young women to a variety of human needs in and around Melbourne and further afield.
+Heathgrove's volunteering initiatives are designed to expose young women to a variety of human needs in and around Melbourne and further afield.
 The main areas of volunteering include visiting elderly people, assisting children and adolescents with special needs, and outreach to migrants and refugees.

 Refugee Holiday Programs

 Heathgrove prepares volunteers for a variety of community service events and projects, from visiting the elderly, being a camp leader, running programs for refugee programs to participating in overseas projects in developing countries.